999-juiceWRLD/cp_book_notes/chapter_5/README.md

 We first consider the problem of generating all subsets of a set of $n$ elements.
 There are two common ways to achieve this, first one is using recursion and the latter is bit representation.

 I created the `get_subset()` method on my own because the code snippet given in the book was not explanatory.

+## Backtracking

+**Backtracking** is a general algorithm begins with an empty solution and extends the solution step by step.
+They are a crucial technique used in solving problems that involve finding a solution incrementally by trying out different possibilities and undoing them if they don't lead to a valid solution.
+Backtracking is commonly used in combinatorial and optimization problems.

+Common applications:

+- N-Queen Problem
+- Sudoku Solving Algorithm
+- Graph Algorithm
+- Hamiltonian Cycle
+- Subset Sum
+    etc.